iknair1/wdio-poc/README.md

 ### Prerequisite

-Saucelabs account or local Chrome install.
+Saucelabs account or Chrome installed locally on your machine.

 NOTE: This is designed and tested on Mac.
 It probably isn't Windows friendly.